wiserfirst/wiserfirst.github.io/_posts/2020-07-28-api-mocking-with-prism.md

 ## Summary

-As you can see, if a third party service offer an OpenAPI specification file, It is reasonably simple to get a local mock server up and running with Prism for their API.
+As you can see, if a third party service offer an OpenAPI specification file, it is reasonably simple to get a local mock server up and running with Prism for their API.
 It is also very approachable to add example responses for the mocked endpoints by editing the specification file.
 Since Postman can import an OpenAPI